7 Lakes That Are Just as Blue As Lake Louise (Without the Crowds)

 Sherbrooke Lake

-Just a bit further from Lake Louise, crossing into Yoho National Park is a lake not many people have heard about.
+Just a bit further from Lake Louise, crossing into Yoho National Park is a lake that few people have heard of.
 Sherbrooke Lake is a stunner, just over the Alberta/BC border.
 This is another lake you have to hike to enjoy, and because of this, it sees far fewer visitors than Lake Louise.

 The 6km trail has about 150 meters of elevation gain, and moves through the woods for several kilometers until it reaches the lakeshore, and views open up to views of Mount Ogden and Mount Niles.